What Is the Church's Work Today (Part One)

 Staying With the Puck

 Article by Charles WhitakerA hockey puck changes direction almost constantly, and a hockey player has to move with it.
-Charles Whitaker uses this analogy to explain how we must follow God when He changes the focus of His work.
+This analogy explains how we must follow God when He changes things.

 Back to the First Century